kavir1698/EvoDynamics.jl/docs/src/tutorial.md

 The interface to the model is from the `runmodel` function (see [Tutorial](@ref)).

 EvoDynamics.jl uses [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) underneath.
-See [Agents.jl&#39;s documentation](https://juliadynamics.github.io/Agents.jl/dev/) for details about writing functions to collect any data during simulations.
+See [Agents.jl's documentation](https://juliadynamics.github.io/Agents.jl/dev/) for details about writing functions to collect any data during simulations.
 Here, we explain the specific implementation of the model.

 There are two main objects from which you can collect data: and agent object of type `AbstractAgent` and a model object of type `ABM`.
 Both of these types are defined the `Agents.jl` package.